endeavouros-team/PKGBUILDS/welcome/README.md

 wallpaper-once.desktop | A launcher for wallpaper-once
-welcome | The welcome greeter app for both install phase and on the installed system welcome.desktop | A launcher for Welcome
+welcome | The welcome greeter app for both install phase and on the installed system welcome.desktop | A launcher for Welcome welcome-dnd | Support drag&drop for the Personal Commands